Cost of a year's work

 - Acceptance fee*: $25

-* If admitted before January 1, the deposit is due within one month of being admitted.
-If admitted January 1 – February 28, the deposit is due within three weeks of admission.
-If admitted anytime on or after March 1, the deposit is due within two weeks of admission.
+* If admitted before December 1, the deposit is due within one month of being admitted.
+If admitted December 1 – January 31, the deposit is due within three weeks of admission.
+If admitted anytime on or after February 1, the deposit is due within two weeks of admission.
 Neither the application fee nor the acceptance fee is refundable.
-A portion of this fee will be credited towards tuition for the first semester.
+Your tuition deposit will be credited towards tuition for the first semester.

 Room and board